jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   ([@!RFC9083, section 4.2])
 * "remarks" -- see [@!RFC9083, section 4.3]

-Here is an elided example of an ASPA object in RDAP:
+Here is an elided example of an ASPA object:

 ```
 {